tu-team/2/doc/analysis/computational_model_of_emotion.md

 2008, Gratch and Marsella, 2004a, Gebhard, 2005, Neal Reilly, 1996, Bui, 2004).
 Fewer systems provide
 domain-independent algorithms for appraisal-derivation (e.g., Gratch and Marsella, 2004a, Neal Reilly, 1996, Si et al., 2008, El Nasr et al., 2000).

+# Example applications of this framework

+1. EMA = Richard Lazarus (Lazarus, 1991)
+1. ALMA is intended as a general programming tool to allow application developers to more easily construct computational models of emotion for a variety of applications (Gebhard, 2005).